288 results found

-Finders and Makers sources stylish and contemporary handmade fair trade women’s accessories from artisans around the world.
+Finders and Makers sources stylish and contemporary handmade fair trade women’s jewellery from artisans around the world.
 We support and work with Makers, enterprises and businesses, engaged in the advancement of women.
 We believe in the power of business to provide sustainable financial independence to the people that need it most.
 We are passionate to advocate for social justice and human rights; a freedom not always experienced by our Artisan communities.
 We cherish the beautiful and unique in our Makers and work to find handcrafted pieces that will be treasured and valued for years to come.
 Because how you look is only half the story. shop earrings shop necklaces shop rings shop bags shop scarves Our finders Creative, inspired and enthusiastic, Finders love developing opportunities for positive social and financial impact for the Makers, their families and community.
 LEARN MORE Our makers We would love to introduce you to the wonderful people behind the treasures you find at Finders and Makers.
 LEARN MORE Our collections Learn about the Makers we work with, their fair trade practices and how they promote the advancement of women.
+Finders and Makers earrings, necklaces, rings, bracelets and vegan silk.
 LEARN MORE follow us on instagram

 - We shout out other Australian brands we love.